IEEE 1633 Recommended Practices for Software Reliability Training class June 19th-20th, 2018. Hilton Head, SC area.

-The IEEE 1633 Recommended Practices for Software Reliability, chaired by Ann Marie Neufelder, recently passed the IEEE standards association ballot.
+The IEEE 1633 Recommended Practices for Software Reliability 2016, chaired by Ann Marie Neufelder, was published on January 18, 2017.

-- Practices to avoid when improving software reliability
+- Practices to embrace and avoid when improving software reliability

-That assessment is then used predict failure rate, MTTF, MTTCF, MTBEFF, MTBSA, MTBI, availability and reliability before the code is even written.
+The software reliability assessment is then used predict warranty staffing, software test staffing, optimal spacing between software releases to avoid defect pileup, software failure rate, software MTBF, software MTTCF, software MTBEFF, software MTBSA, software MTBI, software availability and software reliability before the code is even written.

-We have identified more than 400 software root cause/failure mode pairs and the life cycle phase in which each is most visible.
-Often times the actual failure modes are quite different than what the software engineers think.
-Failure Modes analysis is essential for targeting the defects that matter the most.
+We have identified more than 400 software failure modes /root causes and the life cycle phase in which each is most visible.
+Often times the actual software failure modes are quite different than what the software engineers think.
+Software failure modes effects analysis is essential for targeting the software defects that effect the system the most.